 The level of control they gain depends on the tool they are mimicking.
 If they store any kind of data, even a few minutes of access could lead to a major breach.
 If you are ever worried about the integrity of your API key, Cunningham says to revoke the key as soon as possible to prevent unauthorized use.

-Get the Social Engineering Tactics Infographic
+A Sharable Social Engineering Tactics Infographic For Management & Users

 Give management and your users a quick and easy graphic about these social engineering attacks.
 Fill out the form and we’ll send you our infographic plus some other tips for stopping hackers!